cmaimone/ggplotworkshop/readme.md

 [`ggplot2` Elegant Graphics for Data Analysis](http://ggplot2.org/book/) by Hadley Wickam, who wrote the package.
 The book can also be downloaded as a pdf by going through the Library.
 The book's code is [here](https://github.com/hadley/ggplot2-book).

-[R for Data Science](http://r4ds.had.co.nz/): free online book using the `tidyverse` of packages, includes a chapter on [Graphics for communication](http://r4ds.had.co.nz/graphics-for-communication.html) which doesn't teach `ggplot` so much as give you good principles of making charts with it.
+[R for Data Science](http://r4ds.had.co.nz/): free online book using the `tidyverse` of packages, has a chapter on [data visualization](http://r4ds.had.co.nz/data-visualisation.html).
+It includes a chapter on [Graphics for communication](http://r4ds.had.co.nz/graphics-for-communication.html) which doesn't teach `ggplot` so much as give you good principles of making charts with it.

+[Data Visualization for Social Science](http://socviz.co/): by Kieran Healy, an online book that uses `ggplot`

 ## Plotly